-Member Since 2023
+Member Since January 2023

 Anna is an award-winning organizational strategist, equity activist, and Co-CEO & Founder of Tidal Equality -- a tech-enabled strategy firm solving the problem of inequality at scale -- that she founded with partner Dr. Kristen Liesch.
 Tidal Equality delivers radically new solutions (check out our Wave process and our Equity Sequence) that help organizations build justice, equity, diversity, and inclusion.
 Prior to founding Tidal Equality, Anna spent 15+ years leading enterprise-wide strategy, organizational change, and strategic public policy initiatives -- with a particular focus on equity and systems change issues -- in organizations including the City of Toronto, the YMCA of Greater Toronto, The College of Physicians and Surgeons of Ontario, the Royal College of Physicians UK, and more.
 Since founding Tidal she has also gained significant experience in the corporate world with clients that include leading international banks, law firms, tech companies, and more.
 She completed her Masters at the University of London (UK) and her undergrad at McGill.
 In 2023, Anna was awarded McGill University's Desautels Management Achievement Award for contributions to business and society where she was recognized for her positive disruption of the way business approaches diversity, equity, and inclusion.
 You can reach Anna via tidalequality.com or by email at firstname.lastname@example.org.

 Anna Dewar Gully